SparrowZheyuan18/Geoguessr-Tryout-Project/README.md

 - **urls.json** is the Youtube and Geoguessr urls of the [Play Along] playlist.
 - **full_data.jsonl** is the raw retrieved data of images (path), transcripts, and locations.
 - **processed_data.jsonl** is the processed data based on full_data.jsonl.
 The raw transcripts is paraphrased into **clues** in each games, and tagged with "true" or "false", depends on whether the player gets it right (therefore, the clues are divided into **positive and negative examples**).
-Images that can't be retrieved due to google map updating are dropped ().
+Images that can't be retrieved due to google map updating are dropped.

 After processing, the details of data is demonstrated as follows: